George Pell: Acquittal

 In September 2019, Pell sought special leave to appeal to the High Court of Australia, the final court of appeal in Australia.
 Pell's lawyers submitted that Pell's conviction should be overturned on the basis that, in the face of exculpatory evidence, the Court of Appeal had relied on their belief in the complainant to eliminate doubt and uphold the conviction.
 The prosecution submission asserted that the appeal judgement had glossed over evidence that supported his conviction.
 The appeal was heard on 11 and 12 March 2020 by a full bench of seven justices.

 On 7 April 2020, in a unanimous judgment, the High Court allowed the appeal, quashing Pell's convictions and determining that judgments of acquittal be entered in their place.
-The court found that the jury ought to have entertained a doubt as to the applicant's guilt.
 The court agreed with Weinberg's judgment in the Court of Appeal, finding that the majority might have effectively reversed the burden of proof.
+The court found that the jury ought to have entertained a doubt as to the applicant's guilt, given that the prosecution had not attempted to rebut Pell's alibi witnesses.
 In their judgment, the judges said with respect to all five charges that, "Making full allowance for the advantages enjoyed by the jury, there is a significant possibility ... that an innocent person has been convicted."